MinMax

-MinMax is a 4 track fantasy inspired concept E.P that explores the sonic possibilities of single instrumental elements pushed to their limit.
-I achieved this in collaboration with talented Pōneke based musicians using extended techniques, sample manipulation and experimental sound design.
-The accompanying visuals were edited together from footage taken during the recording and production process so you can see how this was done.
-MinMax is my most ambitious project so far and it’s my pleasure to present it to you all.
+MinMax is a 4 track fantasy concept E.P that explores the sonic possibilities of single instruments extended through unconventional performance and sound design techniques.
+I produced it in collaboration with talented Pōneke based musicians and the accompanying visuals were edited together from footage taken during the recording and production process.
+MinMax is my most ambitious project so far.

 “Minmaxing” is a concept in game theory where a player maximises their investment in a specific skill at the cost of minimising others.
-Players who Minmax must accept their potential limitations in order to maximize their strengths.
+Players who Minmax must accept their potential limitations in order to maximise their strengths.
 Philosophically this aligns with the concept of this E.P where I use minimal instrumentation to get maximum sonic potential out of these instruments.
-In line with the concept of game theory I wrote a brief fantasy narrative to act as throughline for the E.P and help guide the mostly impovisational recording sessions.
-My goal was to create a unique piece of art and, in the process, discover exciting new sounds I can use going forward.
+In line with the concept of game theory I wrote a brief fantasy narrative to act as through-line for the E.P and help guide the mostly improvisational recording sessions.
+My goal was to create a unique piece of art and, in the process, discover exciting new sounds I can use in other music going forward.

 Track 1 – Guitar: Tim Banks & Ethan Rainer – Heavenly Strings and Hellish Beasts